 reporting to the Council and Local Boards as required;

-any other financial matters relating to the Association including the Business Improvement District Partnership Programme.
+any other financial matters relating to the Association’

+any other matters or requirements as set out in the BID Policy

-Shall be responsible for arranging the preparation of:
+shall be responsible for arranging the preparation of:

 the annual report for the previous year, the annual plan and budget for the following 12 month period, and a Strategic Plan once every 3-5 years;

-Shall be responsible for accounting for the Business Improvement District Funding Grant.
+shall be responsible for accounting for the BID Programme Targeted Rate Grant.

+shall be responsible for ensuring that the Association complies with the Act, these Rules and all other applicable laws and regulations, including all aspects of the BID Policy;

-Shall be responsible for arranging an annual audit.
+arranging an annual audit.

 MEMBERSHIP OF EXECUTIVE COMMITTEE